 We are bombarded with images, in myriad forms, on a daily basis.
 How do we interpret and analyze them?
 What is the relationship between an online advertisement for a movie and the movie itself, between a television program and a video game?
 An overview of contemporary media theory as it relates to visual culture in the 21st century.
 Readings will include seminal works in psychoanalytic theory, cultural studies, semiotics, postmodern theory, new media studies and visual studies.
-(Same as Cinema and Media Studies 325.)
 Maximum enrollment, 12.

 Digital History and New Media: Theories and Praxis.

 Focuses on the process of creating digital history and the impact of digital media technologies on the theory and practice of U.S. history and critical race theory, broadly defined.
 Readings, labs/workshops and discussions address the philosophy and practice of digital history, questioning how digital tools and resources are enabling and transforming analysis both in traditional print scholarship, and in emerging digital scholarship across the humanities.
-(Same as Africana Studies 330.)
 Maximum enrollment, 12.

 342F Seminar: Written on the Wall: 20th-Century American Prison Writing.

 The writing of the men and women inside the American prison system constitutes a kind of shadow canon to that of better-known literary artists.
-We will read broadly in 20th-century American prison writing, asking questions about the generic coherence, social and moral import, and historicity of prisoners' non-fiction, fiction and poetry.
-Authors will include Eldridge Cleaver, George Jackson, Assata Shakur, and Japanese and Chinese internees.
-Students will visit a writing class taught inside Attica Correctional Facility (post-1900).
-Prerequisite, one 200-level course in literature.
-(History or Identity and Difference) Open to juniors and seniors only.
-Does not fulfill the senior seminar requirement for the English concentration.
+We will read broadly in 20th- and 21st-century American prison writing, asking questions about the generic coherence, social and moral import of prisoners' non-fiction, fiction and poetry.
+Authors will include Jack London, George Jackson, Assata Shakur, and citizens serving time today.
+Students who are twenty-one or older will visit a book group inside a state prison.
+Prerequisite, one 200-level course in literature. (post-1900) (History or Identity and Difference) Open to juniors and seniors only.
+Does not fulfill the senior seminar requirement for ENGL or LIT concentration.
 (Same as Literature and Creative Writing 342.)
 Maximum enrollment, 12.
 Larson.

 Gender and Cyberculture.

 Explores critical approaches to media through the intersection of gender and the technological imaginary.
 Investigates how the production, use and circulation of digital media affect notions of representation, identity, the body and consciousness.
 Close visual and textual analysis of the ways writers, artists and theorists have conceived these issues.
-(Same as Cinema and Media Studies 350.)
 Maximum enrollment, 20.

 420S Seminar in American Studies: American Folk Revivals.